 The key thing here is to make sure you get all points of view on your topic.
 Not just the one you agree with.
 Your editor expects freelance writers to provide balanced reporting and will want to know what all the different stakeholders think.

 - You might need to hear from politicians, CEOs, customers, community activists, regular people in the community.
+Interview each of them.

 - Try to get a sense of what they all think.
 Don’t make the mistake of interviewing three book authors with similar points of view, and no other types of sources.
+I have more interview secrets in another post.

 A note about recording